atom-2003/PendulumControllers/README.md

 - predictive functional control
 - reinforcement learning (PPO)

-More strategies will be added with future commit
+More strategies will be added on future commit.

+## Prerequisities
+- Python 3.11
+- Pytorch
+- scipy
+- numpy
+- gymnasium\[mujoco\]
+- stable-baslines3
+- cvxpy (will be neccessary soon)